mikeneilens/codechallenge/challenge15/README.md

  <Percent supplied by the Depot/Item to the shop> X (Percent supplied by the suplier to the Depot/Item).

+If a Depot/Item is supplied to a shop but a supplier doesn't supply a Depot/Item then the calculation will be incorrect but in theory we shouldn't be giving shops things we haven't received!

 A getter returns a list of SupplierRebates.
-The supplier is repeated if it supplies more than one depot or item so there is also a getter than aggregates the SupplierRebates so that there is only one value for each supplier with %rebate summed up.
+The supplier is repeated if it supplies more than one depot/item for the same EAN so there is also a getter than aggregates the SupplierRebates so that there is only one value for each supplier with %rebate summed up.

 A function is used to calculate rebates for each EAN.
 The result of this is summed by product using Kotlin .groupingBy() and .aggregate().